Battle of Yavin: Universe

 A blue lightsaber, the weapon of the Jedi, and a red lightsaber, the weapon of the Sith.

 The Star Wars universe is set in a galaxy inhabited by humans and various alien species.
 It centers on the conflict between Jedi Knights and Sith Lords, Force-sensitive individuals who possess psychic abilities.
 The Jedi use the light side of the Force to maintain peace, while the Sith draw on the dark side to pursue power and domination.

 Since Disney's acquisition of Lucasfilm, Star Wars exists in two versions: "Legends" and "Canon."
 Both include the six original films and the series The Clone Wars.
 "Legends" includes additional content released before 2014 in books, comics, games, and TV movies.
 "Canon" includes all material released since 2014.

 Background

 Years before the Clone Wars, the Confederacy of Independent Systems begins developing a superweapon capable of destroying planets: the Death Star.
 Following the war in 19 BBY, the Galactic Republic becomes the Galactic Empire, and Grand Moff Tarkin oversees the Death Star’s construction, completed nearly two decades later.
 The weapon is designed to suppress opposition.

-From the Empire’s formation, resistance groups emerge, such as those led by Saw Gerrera and the crew of the Ghost.
-Following the massacre on Ghorman and Mon Mothma's condemnation of Emperor Palpatine as its perpetrator, the rebel cells merge together into an organized rebellion, the Rebel Alliance.
+From the Empire’s formation, resistance groups and individual belligerents emerge and fight back against the Empire, such as the Partisans led by Saw Gerrera, remnants of the former Confederacy, survivors of the fallen Jedi Order, the crew of the Ghost, and the former Sith apprentice Maul, but none of them see much success due to their scattered and disorganized nature, as well as coming into conflict with each other over differing beliefs and goals.
+Lear, an Imperial swamp trooper who participated in a massacre that he was ordered to carry out, experiences a crisis of conscience and deserted his unit while adopting a young orphan girl who stowed away on his detachment's ship as his ward.
+The pair, who adopted the names "Luthen Rael" and "Kleya Marki", respectively, began waging a covert war against the Empire, starting with a bombing on Emperor Palpatine's home planet Naboo.
+By 5 BBY, Luthen operated a spy network from an antiques shop on Coruscant which he used as a front.
+His actions attracted the attention of the Imperial Security Bureau, who dubbed him "Axis", and his identity and capture became the obsession of lieutenant supervisor Dedra Meero.